aionnetwork/aion-docs/tokens/aion-desktop-wallet/managing-your-aion.en.md

 1. Click the **Lock** icon to unlock the account you wish to send `AION` coin from.
 2. Go to the **Send** tab.
 3. Under **New transaction** input the **Address** you are sending `AION` coin to.
 4. Enter the **Amount to send** in `AION` coin.
-Your **Account balance** must be higher than value in the **Amount to send** field.
+Your **Account balance** must be higher than the value in the **Amount to send** field.
 Keep in mind that every transaction comes with an `Energy` payment.
 If you want to send the entire contents of an account to another account click **Send all**.
 The Aion Desktop Wallet will calculate how much `Energy` you need, and deduct it from your total.
 5. Click on **Generate transaction** to send the `AION`.

 ![Sending Tokens from One Account to Another](/tokens/aion-desktop-wallet/images/mac-send-tokens.gif)